Five-a-side football: Seven-a-side football

 This is another variation with increased pitch and team size; in this case with six outfield players and a goalkeeper on each side.
 The rules differ from those from five-a-side.

+SUB football

 SUB football is a variation of seven-a-side football primarily played in Australia and New Zealand.
 The rules have been modified slightly to encourage new players to the game, with strict enforcement of non-contact and two ways to score points: by scoring a goal in the same manner as the other formats, or by scoring a board that is on either side of the goal.
 The boards are usually 2.5m long and one third of the height of the goal.
 A goal is 3 points and a board is 1 point.
 When the ball goes out of play, it may be kicked or thrown in.
 This applies to the sideline and corners.